Win10XPE

 Adding custom drivers

 Custom drivers can be added by copying them in.
 The easiest way to get to the folder is to click on the "Copy Drivers Here" button.
-The bottom of the two pictures, shows the drivers for the FTDI-based USB-to-serial adapter that I'm using.
+The bottom of the two pictures, shows the drivers for the FTDI-based USB-to-serial adapter that I used on the first system.

 [Custom driver folder] [Custom driver folder]